Neil MacCormick: Honours and awards

 In 1999, MacCormick was appointed Queen's Counsel 'honoris causa', and was knighted in the Queen's Birthday Honours in 2001 in recognition of services to scholarship in Law.
 In 2004 he was a recipient of the Royal Society of Edinburgh's Royal Gold Medal for Outstanding Achievement.
-He was an honorary fellow of Balliol College, Oxford and the recipient of honorary degrees from Queen's University (Canada), Uppsala University (Sweden), University of Macerata (Italy) and Saarland University (Germany), as well as from Glasgow University, Queen Margaret University and the University of Edinburgh.
+He was an honorary fellow of Balliol College, Oxford and the recipient of honorary degrees from Queen's University (Canada), Uppsala University (Sweden), University of Macerata (Italy) and Saarland University (Germany), as well as from the University of Glasgow, Queen Margaret University and the University of Edinburgh.

 Illness and death

 Just after retiring from his chair at the University of Edinburgh in 2008, MacCormick was diagnosed with inoperable cancer.

-Professor MacCormick died on 5 April 2009.
+He died on 5 April 2009.